 In Fiscal Year 2013, the Massachusetts State Lottery returned over $955.8 million in net profit to the Commonwealth, of which $868.9 million in Direct Local Aid was distributed to the 351 cities and towns.

 Lottery revenues are distributed to the 351 cities and towns of the Commonwealth according to a local aid formula established by Legislature.
 Lottery funds are not earmarked for any specific programs, allowing cities and towns to choose how they would like to spend the funds.
 For example, hiring new police officers or purchasing firefighting equipment.
 The listing below includes a sample of how some cities and towns have used Lottery revenues to fund local programs and services.

-How is the Lottery fund distributed?
+How is net profit distributed?